7 Herbs and Flowers You Should Preserve Every Year

 Rosemary is a hardy, fragrant, and versatile herb.
 Once established, rosemary is drought-tolerant and low-maintenance, which means it keeps giving year after year with little input, making it great for both sustainability and your budget.
 Rosemary has a long history of medical use.
 It’s known to support memory, reduce inflammation, and ease stress when used in teas, tinctures, or aromatherapy.

 Drying/Storage: We cut sprigs off of this herb throughout the season and use them fresh or dry them out to use in homemade breads and savory dishes.
 Hang them in a drying rack or by string and then store the dried leaves in a jar.
-It also adds a beautiful earthy note when combined with cannabis.

 5. Thyme